Self-hosted, in your infrastructure

 Ed25519 signing keys

 Generated at install, rotated on your schedule, never transmitted off your infrastructure.
+The Server's instance key is what signs every entry - naming the accountable principal inside the payload, rather than asking each agent to hold its own key.
 The vault signing key set is published at /.well-known/agledger-vault-keys.json so verifiers and federated peers can confirm signatures without account access.

 Records and chain